 The left side lists all filtered Product Orders by Status.
 You can control which Product Orders appear by clicking on the Pending/Ordered/Fulfilled buttons to toggle their visibility.
 The number in parentheses ()s indicates how many Product Orders are in that category.

-You can easily create a new Product Order by selecting an item in the table above, then clicking the "Create POs from Selection".
+You can easily create a new Product Order by selecting an item or items in the table displayed in the screenshot above, then clicking the "Create POs from Selection".
 If no item is selected, the "Create Purchase Orders for All" button will be present instead.

 From here, you can input data, such as the Ordered Amount, the Expected Date, the Cost Per Unit, etc. You can use the Status drop down to change the Status of the Purchase Order from Pending to Ordered or Fulfilled.